getstay/effective-octo-adventure/docs/walkthrough.md

 compose(filter (v => v % 2 === 0), map (v => v + 1)) ([ 1, 2, 3 ])
 ```

 Do you expect the result to be `[ 2, 4 ]`, or `[ 3 ]`?
-Recall that transducers transform 'backwards' of how they compose, so, a transducer, this operation should filter and then map.
+Recall that transducers transform 'backwards' of how they compose, so, as a transducer, this operation should filter and then map.
 But as regular functions, it would map the array, producing an array, then pass that array to filter, producing another array.
 So... they work very differently as regular functions.
 What if we could just get all of the good stuff and none of the bad stuff?

 I prefer if stuff just works like it looks like it should work and I don't have to think about it, and also it's as efficient as possible.
 Since we have these functions that sound like regular function and can work like regular functions, at some point, we'll want to throw a regular function into `compose` along side these auto-transducing transducers.
 That would work as we have it so far; I just wanted to point out it's something you can do and we shouldn't break it somehow.